 \section{Introduction}

-\emph{Function representation and approximation} are fundamental problems in Machine Learning and scientific computing, underpinning a wide range of applications such as physical simulation, data modeling, and predictive analysis.
-A foundational result in this area is the \emph{Universal Approximation Theorem}, which established that \emph{artificial neural networks} (ANNs) are universal approximators, capable of approximating any continuous function over compact domains \cite{HORNIK1989Multilayerfeedforwardnetworksareuniversalapproximators}.
-The theoretical study of ANNs as universal approximators has since evolved significantly, with further work demonstrating their capacity to approximate continuous and smooth functions effectively \cite{ferrari2005smooth,zainuddin2008functionapproximationann,liang2017deepneuralnetworksfunction,Safran2017DepthWidthtradeoffsinapproximationfunctionwithneuralnetworks}.
-More recent research has explored optimal approximation properties of sparsely connected deep networks \cite{bolcskey2019OptimalApproximationwithSparseleyConnectedNeuralNetwork} and the expressive power of ReLU-based architectures for function approximation \cite{LIU2021OptimalFunctionApproximationwithReluNN,PETERSEN2018OptimalApproximationofpiecewisesmoothfunctionsusingdeepreluneuralnetowkrs}.
-Although deep neural networks (DNNs) are powerful and are indeed known to be universal approximators, they typically require highly overparameterized architectures, large datasets, and significant computational resources for training.
-This often results in architectures (models) that are opaque, costly and energy-intensive.
-Such limitations are particularly problematic in settings with \emph{limited} resources, such as embedded systems and edge computing, where lightweight and interpretable models are preferable.
+\emph{Function representation and approximation} are fundamental problems in machine learning and scientific computing, underpinning a wide range of applications such as physical simulation, data modeling, and predictive analysis.
+A cornerstone of this field is the \emph{Universal Approximation Theorem}, which guarantees that \emph{artificial neural networks} (ANNs) can approximate any continuous function on a compact domain \cite{HORNIK1989Multilayerfeedforwardnetworksareuniversalapproximators}.
+Since then, theoretical advances have deepened our understanding of ANN's approximation capabilities, particularly for smooth functions \cite{ferrari2005smooth,zainuddin2008functionapproximationann,liang2017deepneuralnetworksfunction}, and have highlighted the expressive power of ReLU-based architectures for representing piecewise linear structures \cite{LIU2021OptimalFunctionApproximationwithReluNN,PETERSEN2018OptimalApproximationofpiecewisesmoothfunctionsusingdeepreluneuralnetowkrs}.
+More recent work has also explored the approximation efficiency \cite{bolcskey2019OptimalApproximationwithSparseleyConnectedNeuralNetwork} and the role of depth versus width in function approximation \cite{Safran2017DepthWidthtradeoffsinapproximationfunctionwithneuralnetworks}.
+However, modern deep neural networks (DNNs) typically require highly overparameterized architectures, large datasets, and extensive computational resources.
+This leads to architectures (models) that are not only energy-intensive and opaque, but also poorly suited for resource-constrained environments, such as embedded systems or edge devices, where lightweight and efficient solutions are essential.